 Ideally, your marketing analytics will show your organic traffic rate as higher than your paid traffic, due to people purposefully searching for you (or following you on social media).
 This shows that people are genuinely interested in your service — not to mention that fact that it’s free traffic.

 But PPC (pay per click) advertising also has its advantages, and can be a better focus when it comes to marketing efforts that include short-term conversions, testing, and/or product sales.
+Some of the top PPC agencies can bring you more traffic which can lead to more conversions.
 Still, it’s important to note that paid advertising can be difficult and expensive, with the average conversion rate in AdWords across all industries at just 2.70% for search and 0.89% for display.

 Scale Your SaaS Company with Mod Girl Marketing